Raw Chocolate Bark For Mid-Afternoon Cravings & Ovulation

 naturally sugar-free: sweet with stevia or monk fruit so you can indulge without blood sugar spikes

-diabetic & keto-friendly: perfect for diabetics, PCOS, insulin resistance, or low-carb and keto
+no sugar & craving-friendly: perfect for diabetics, PCOS, insulin resistance, or low-carb and keto

 gut-friendly & hormones: made specifically for happier a tummy and balanced hormones